hydraulic-institute/edb/readme.md

 Each subsequent row is either a heading or data.

+### Definitions Tables

+Like tables, Definition tables are supported via a *custom extenstion* to markdown syntax.
+To include a definiton table, you must define a `=defs=` line, followed by meta data describing the table, and finally end the block with an other line containing only `=defs=`.
+Definition Tables are generated and have their own template.
+They will fill 100% of the screen and will word-wrap automatically.

 ### Superscripting, Subscripting and special characters

 1. The `special_characters_code.csv` file has (most) all of the unicode keys for special characters.